 Peaked lapels are always appropriate on a tuxedo, but—depending on design, color and fabric—may be far too dressy for the office unless it’s a double-breasted jacket.

-Shawl lapels are only found on a white dinner jacket or tuxedo.
+Shawl lapels are only found on a tuxedo or white dinner jacket.

-By the way, a tuxedo is an extravagant-looking ensemble that will make you appear overdressed and out of place if the occasion doesn't call for it.
-Wear only if an invitation states "black tie."
+By the way, the tuxedo is an extravagant-looking ensemble that will make you appear overdressed and out of place if the occasion doesn't call for it.
+Wear only if an invitation states black tie.

 How to Know if a Suit Fits Properly

 If you are to look and feel your very best when wearing a suit, it must be well-fitting.
 When trying on an off the rack suit, check for the following: